profgarrett/course_sql/sql02-selectfromorderby/morgantowndocks/index.md

 # Problem: What is Morgantown's weather?

-We will use concepts from [SQL 2](./../) to investigate Morgantown's weather patterns.
+We will use concepts from SQL2 to investigate Morgantown's weather patterns.

 ## Outcome

 - Practice `SELECT`, `FROM`, `WHERE`, `ORDER BY`, `AS`, and other concepts introduced in SQL2.

 ## Process

 - Download the [db file](ghcn_daily_morgantowndocks.db)
 - Download the [sql file](problem.sql)
 - Move both files into a new folder.